 Courthouse History - The military and social capital of Alta California during Spanish and Mexican rule, the town of Monterey naturally became the county seat when the 27 original counties were formed in 1850.
 But when it was learned that the railroad was to go through the valley and not along the coast, the government center was moved to Salinas.
 After the house used as a courthouse burned, this much larger brick Victorian building was commissioned.
 The courthouse remained in use while the current one was being constructed around it, and then was demolished.
 Today, a courtyard, lily pond, and commemorative sculpture occupy the site.

 The following dates indicates what vital, land, probate, and court records are in Monterey county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Monterey County Recorder-Clerk has Birth / Death Records from 1824 / 1887, Marriage Records from 1887 and Land Records from 1850.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.